dgusakov/selenide_testng_sample/README.md

 # Selenide + TestNG sample

-  - Before running of the the tests, download chromedriver and place it to the one ot the PATH folders (chromedriver executable should be available for launch from command line or terminal)
+  - Before running tests, download chromedriver and place it to the one ot the PATH folders (chromedriver executable should be available for launch from command line or terminal)